-“Now let’s not go doing anything stupid,” he called out with the same calm, well measured tone he’d relied on to keep young officers from running about in circles like a headless chicken.
+“Now let’s not go doing anything stupid,” he called out with the same calm, well measured tone he’d relied on to keep young officers from running about in circles like headless chickens.
 “There’s no need to go getting all excited.”

 With Ryder shouting orders over the radio to the other vehicles in his column, giving his people permission to fire if fired upon, Nebel had no intention of relaxing his guard or allowing himself to be talked down by the armed militiaman in front of him.
 Instead, he did what came natural to him.
-He ordered Rojas to drop his weapon, put his hands behind his head and kneel down.
+He ordered Rojas to drop his weapon, put his hands behind his head, and kneel down.

-Suspecting any move on his part to reach down for his weapon, even if he was doing so in order to comply with the Federal agent’s order would be a mistake, Rajas kept his hands up, palm out and at shoulder height as he began to backpedal, putting as much distance between himself and the nervous FBI agent behind the machine gun in front of him.
+Suspecting any move on his part to reach down for his weapon, even if he was doing so in order to comply with the Federal agent’s order would be a mistake, Rajas kept his hands up, palms out and at shoulder height as he began to backpedal, putting as much distance between himself and the nervous FBI agent behind the machine gun in front of him.

 When he realized the militiaman had no intention of complying with his demands, Nebel saw he had no choice but to fire warning shots.
-Rather than loosing a burst over the militiaman’s head, he lowered the muzzle of his machine-gun and aimed for a spot in the road several feet in front of the militiaman.
+Rather than losing a burst over the militiaman’s head, he lowered the muzzle of his machine gun and aimed for a spot in the road several feet in front of the militiaman.
 What he hadn’t counted on was the tendency bullets have of ricocheting when they come into contact with something hard, like the gravel that was mixed in with the material used to pave the road his MRAP was sitting on.

-The spray of partially spent bullets and the debris kicked up by the burst Nebel unleashed hit Gunny Rojas in the shins, thighs and groin, sending him sprawling.
+The spray of partially spent bullets and the debris kicked up by the burst Nebel unleashed hit Gunny Rojas in the shins, thighs, and groin, sending him sprawling.
 Upon seeing this, the other member of the Guard who had been at the front gate with Rojas, a former ranger who had served multiple tours in Afghanistan, reacted instinctively.

 When he saw the militiaman who had been confronting him was no longer a threat, Nebel turned his attention to the one who had been holding back and off to one side of the gate, catching him as he was sliding his AR off his shoulder.
-Without hesitation Nebel trained the muzzle of his weapon on the second militiaman and fired.
+Without hesitation, Nebel trained the muzzle of his weapon on the second militiaman and fired.
 Though most of the rounds flew over the militiaman’s head, one managed to gaze his scalp, putting him down as well.

 ~

-Like their colonel, the personnel manning the Home Guard’s tactical operations center watched in hushed silence as the Federal agent manning the machine-gun in the lead MRAP fired on people who were more than friends.
-Gunny Hector Rojas and Evert Lloyd were fellow veterans who belonged to what W.E.B.
+Like their colonel, the personnel manning the Home Guard’s tactical operations center watched in hushed silence as the Federal agent manning the machine gun in the lead MRAP fired on people who were more than friends.
+Gunny Hector Rojas and Everett Lloyd were fellow veterans who belonged to what W.E.B.
 Griffin had once dubbed the brotherhood of war.
-Only the sound of a Styrofoam cup being crushed broke the silence that had fallen over the room.
+Only the crushing of a Styrofoam cup broke the silence that had fallen over the room.